nawarian/The-PHP-Website/source/_posts_en/15-popular-php-functions.blade.md

 You can find the code I used to fetch it in this [github repository](https://github.com/nawarian/The-PHP-Website/tree/master/code/15-framework-functions/).

-I've collected this data based on their main branches today's state.
-(2020-06-16)
+<s>I've collected this data based on their main branches
+today's state.
+(2020-06-16)</s>

+**Edit (2020-06-27):** as requested, Yii2 framework has been added and the entire list updated.
+So all code here relates to their main branches to this date.
+Alongise, I've decided to also add PHPUnit and WordPress since many of you expressed curiosity on them!

 Feel free to [ping me on twitter](https://twitter.com/nawarian) if you'd like to add another framework here! 😊